cloudwatt/php-cli-shell_firewall/README.md

 With this addon you can create ACLs (monosite, failover and fullmesh) and generate template for your firewall appliance.
 It is possible to upload ACLs config file to firewall with SCP.
 For SCP, you can use an SSH bastion.

-For the moment, there are 2 templates:
+For the moment, there are 3 templates:
 * Juniper JunOS
-  __there are 2 templates for JunOS: one formated with {} and one with set commands__
+  __there are 2 templates for Juniper JunOS: one formated with {} and one with set commands__
 * Cisco ASA
+  __there are 2 templates for Cisco ASA: one for the firewall itself and one for VPN DAP (Dynamic Access Policies)__
+* Web HTML

 ACL monosite:
 * basic ACL, source(s), destination(s), no automation.
 For this ACL category you can not enable fullmesh option!